-When nothing else worked, the patient came to us.
-Using a simple, cheap and effective treatment protocol we no helped her out of debt… and without side effects!
-The patient thought it was outrageous that more doctors don’t try simple treatments first, like we did, especially if this treatment proved valuable for hundreds of other patients.
+When nothing else worked, the patient opted for a different approach.
+Using a simple, cheap and effective treatment protocol the improvements finally became obvious… and without any side effects!
+The patient thought it was incredible that more doctors haven’t tried this simple treatments firs.

 Innovation in pain treatment

-We believe that in 2013 it is necessary to treat patients with chronic pain with pain relievers that have (almost) no side effects first.
-Not to immediately grab for the strong stuff that turns people in to zombies, in which case driving a car becomes impossible.
+We believe that the time has come to try and treat patients with chronic pain with pain relievers that have (almost) no side effects first, instead of immediately going for the strong stuff that turns people into zombies or even worse – addicts.

-Only in case of insufficient effects the choice should be made to increase the dose or choose for expensive spinal cord stimulators.
+Only in case of insufficient effects the choice should be made to increase the dose or choose expensive and intrusive spinal cord stimulators.

 Neuropathic pain with diabetes: why natural treatment?